 You may alternatively expend hit points from your pool of healing to cure the target of one disease or neutralize one poison affecting it, with a number of hit points required equal to one-half the saving throw DC of the poison (round up).
 You can cure multiple diseases and neutralize multiple poisons with a single use of Soothing Mist, expending hit points separately for each one.
 This feature has no effect on constructs or undead.

 Enveloping Mist.
 As an action, you can spend 1 Ki to cast the rejuvenation or expeditious retreat spells as 1st level spells.
 These requires only verbal components.
-You can spend additional Ki to heighten the spells.
+You can spend additional Ki to heighten the spells (up to the normal limit of ki spells).

 Mistweaver’s Enlightenment.
 Also upon gaining this monk tradition, whenever you deal damage to a target, you are enhanced with enlightenment for until the end of your turn in the next round.
 You may either reduce the Ki cost of an ability you use by 1 point (minimum 1 point), or use the Soothing Mist Ki power with no expenditure of Ki.
 This heals as if you spent 1 Ki point only, but cannot heal a creature above its Bloodied value.